-Right then, stopping the conversation, the woman who owned the shop asked me, “Are you the David Lieberman?”
+Right then, stopping the conversation, the woman who owned the shop asked me, “Wow.
+Are you the David Lieberman?”

 The next day when I stopped in again for my coffee, the same woman ran up to me, excitedly, “Oooh David, my friends were so excited that I met David Lieberman!”

 (And apologies, but I didn’t want to burst the poor woman’s bubble.
 Surely you can’t blame me, Dave?)

 I learned who he is because his name came up recently when I was discussing short ribs with Deb over at Smitten Kitchen, and she forwarded his braised short rib recipe to me.
 I hope her loving husband Alex isn’t reading this because she told me that Dave Lieberman is so cute that she wanted to “…pinch his cheeks!”

 If there’s one thing I like better than a good recipe is a chef whose cheeks are pinch-worthy.
 So since I had a whole mess of short ribs in my freezer from overbuying on my last trip to the butcher, I decided it was finally time to unclog my freezer and pulled them out for defrosting.